StructArray

 data = [generate_record(i) for i in range(1000)]

-Specifically, you can directly use the names of the vector fields within Struct elements as the value for the anns_field parameter in a search request, and use EmbeddingList to organize query vectors neatly.
+Specifically, you should concatenate the name of the StructArray field and those of the target vector fields within Struct elements as the value for the anns_field parameter in a search request, and use EmbeddingList to organize query vectors neatly.

-Milvus provides EmbeddingList to help you organize query vectors for searches against an embedding list in an Array of Structs more neatly.
+Milvus provides EmbeddingList to help you organize query vectors for searches against an embedding list in a StructArray more neatly.
+Each EmbeddingList contains at least a vector embedding and expects a number of topK entities in return.

-However, EmbeddingList can used only in search() requests without range search or grouping search parameters, let alone search_iterator() requests.
+However, EmbeddingList can be used only in search() requests without range search or grouping search parameters, let alone search_iterator() requests.

-from pymilvus import EmbeddingList
+from pymilvus.client.embedding_list import EmbeddingList

 # each query embedding list triggers a single search